MicrosoftDocs/power-pages-docs/power-pages-docs/configure/webapi-azure-blob.md

 1. Open the [Portal Management app](portal-management-app.md).

-1. On the left pane of the Portal Management app, select Site Settings.
+1. On the left pane of the Portal Management app, select **Site Settings**.

 1. **Select New**.